radius-project/docs/docs/content/concepts/vision/index.md

 {{< card header="**Build a unified concept of your application**" >}}
 - Visualize the end-to-end app model.
-- Invetsigate cross-app health and diagnostics, including dependencies and connections.
+- Investigate cross-app health and diagnostics, including dependencies and connections.
 - Identify ownership and locate artifacts per component.
 - Support handoffs between teams as the app matures.
 {{< /card >}}